Privacy Policy

 The use of Cookies

-We may use temporary (session) cookies or permanent cookies when you access our website and our Investor Portal.
-This allows us to recognise your browser and track the web pages you have visited.
+Using cookies allows us to recognise your browser and track the web pages you have visited.
 We do not link this information back to your identity or other information that you have provided to us.
 We do not store any information that identifies you inside cookies.
 You can switch off cookies by adjusting the settings on your web browser.

 Collection of Anonymous Information

 We may track usage patterns on our website on an anonymous basis.
-Your identity cannot be reasonable ascertained from this information.
+Your identity cannot be reasonably ascertained from this information.
 When you visit our website, a web server will record your visit and specifically certain information, including information in relation to how you operate our website.
 For example, the pages you have visited, date and time of your visit, IP address of the computer.
 This information allows us to maintain and improve our website.

 How is the information held?

 Your personal information will be securely stored in an electronic environment, as we avoid storing hard copy information.
 With the exceptions detailed in this Privacy Statement, your information will only be available to employees of IPGH and to our service providers on a need-to-know basis in order to perform their obligations and duties.
-All our (and our data service providers’) servers are located in Australia

-Changes in Personal information
+Changes in personal information

 You should notify us asap if any of the information we hold about you, and which was provided to us by you or a person nominated by you, changes.
 It is important that we maintain true and correct records about you.
 Therefore, please inform us as soon as possible of any changes in relation to your personal and investment details.
 You can notify us of any changes by email to admin@ipgeneration.com.au.
 For security purposes, we will always verify and confirm requested changes by contacting you by phone.